-A retrospective cohort study of all admissions to the Neonatal Unit at the PRUH between 1 January 2010 and 1 January 2022 was undertaken.
-The PRUH is located at Farnborough Common, Orpington, South East London, UK and is responsible for approximately 4000 deliveries and 350-400 neonatal admissions per year.8 The hospital has a level 1 neonatal unit with 10 cots.
-Level 1 units in the UK look after infants requiring special care and are suitable for deliveries at 32 weeks of gestation and above that are considered low risk and deliveries at 30-32 weeks of gestation subject to risk assessment.
-Infants requiring intensive care (eg, invasive ventilation) or high dependency care (eg, parenteral nutrition or short-term invasive ventilation) are transferred to a higher level unit.^{1 3} Only infants who were born in the PRUH were included in this study; infants who were born in another hospital or whose main care was provided in another hospital and were transferred to the PRUH for continuation of care or predischarge, were not included as they were not thought to be representative of the care provided in the PRUH.
+A retrospective cohort study of all admissions to the Neonatal Unit at the PRUH between 1st January 2010 and 1st January 2022 was undertaken.
+The PRUH is located at Farnborough

+Common, Orpington, South East London, United Kingdom and is responsible for approximately 4,000 deliveries and 350-400 neonatal admissions per year [8].
+The hospital has a level one neonatal unit with 10 cots.
+Level one units in the UK look after infants requiring special care and are suitable for deliveries at 32 weeks of gestation and above that are considered low risk and deliveries at 30-32 weeks of gestation subject to risk assessment.
+Infants requiring intensive care (for example invasive ventilation) or high dependency care (for example parenteral nutrition or short term invasive ventilation) are transferred to a higher level unit [1, 3].
+Only infants who were born in the PRUH were included in this study; infants who were born in another hospital or whose main care was provided in another hospital and were transferred to the PRUH for continuation of care or pre-discharge, were not included as they were not thought to be representative of the care provided in the PRUH.
 If an infant had multiple admissions to the unit following referral from a local hospital or repatriation following specialist care, only the first episode was included in the analysis.

-The level 3 unit of this study, was the tertiary neonatal intensive care centre of KCH NHS Trust, London, UK.
-KCH has a tertiary medical and surgical neonatal unit with 36 cots, with approximately 5000 deliveries and 700 neonatal admissions per year.
-It serves a diverse community of over 1 000 000 in South East London and is part of the London Neonatal Operational Delivery Network.
-Level 3 units in the UK are suitable for deliveries of infants at 27 weeks and below as well as infants that require high dependency and special care.24
+The level three unit of this study, was the tertiary neonatal intensive care centre of KCH NHS Trust, London, UK.
+KCH has a tertiary medical and surgical neonatal unit with 36 cots, with approximately 5,000 deliveries and 700 neonatal admissions per year.
+It serves a diverse community of over 1,000,000 in South East London and is part of the London Operational Network.
+Level 3 units in the United Kingdom are suitable for deliveries of infants at 27 weeks and below as well as infants that require high dependency and special care [2, 4].